canva-public/rocketbot/docs/guides/install-and-configure.md

 ## Credentials

-Because RocketBot is the glue between Github and Buildkite it will need credentials for both systems.
+Because RocketBot is the glue between GitHub and Buildkite it will need credentials for both systems.

 ### On the Buildkite side

 You need a Buildkite API key to access the following scopes: